ethereum/execution-specs/README.md

 check that test is effective.
 E.g. when a transaction is supposed to fail, it is necessary to check that the failure error is actually the one expected by the test.

+### Failing or invalid transactions

+Transactions included in a StateTest are expected to be intrinsically valid, i.e. the account sending the transaction must have enough funds to cover the gas costs, the max fee of the transaction must be equal or higher than the base fee of the block, etc.

+An intrinsically valid transaction can still revert during its execution.

+Blocks in a BlockchainTest can contain intrinsically invalid transactions but in this case the block is expected to be completely rejected, along with all transactions in it, including other valid transactions.

 [t8n]: https://github.com/ethereum/go-ethereum/tree/master/cmd/evm
 [b11r]: https://github.com/ethereum/go-ethereum/pull/23843